stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 |
 |- .gitignore
 |- .terraform-version
+|- README.md
 |- Taskfile.yaml
 ```

 The Copier template:

-- Adds a `.gitignore` file and a `Taskfile.yaml` file to the root directory of the project, if these do not already exist.
+- Adds a `.gitignore` file, a `README.md` file and a `Taskfile.yaml` file to the root directory of the project, if these do not already exist.
 - Provides a `.terraform-version` file.
 - Provides the file `tasks/tft/Taskfile.yaml` to the project.
 This file contains the task definitions.
 - Provides a `tf/` directory structure for TF files and configuration.